Social distancing data by state and industry, updated weekly.

 Our social distancing index also shows how closure orders and occupancy rates are affecting different industries across the country.
 Over time, you can see how the social distancing data for specific industries correlates with government and state recommendations for temporarily ceasing operations, versus when they are allowed to return to work.
 You can also notice certain trends in entry activity level for states with a heavier percentage of operations in one particular industry.
 For example, you can view social distancing data by state for Washington D.C. and compare that to the social distancing data for government facilities.

-While the social distancing index is purely informational, the key takeaways from this interactive data empower businesses to compare, understand, and establish strategies for returning to work in the new normal.
+While the social distancing index is purely informational, the key takeaways from this interactive data empower businesses to compare, understand, and establish strategies for returning to work and physical security measures in the new normal.

 Coulombe, Brian.
 "Tech Trends: Technology to Help with the COVID-19 Fight".
 Security Info Watch, May 11, 2020.